FredM67/PVRouter-3-phase/README.md

 Depending on the country, some energy meters provide a switch which toggle on at the beginning of the off-peak period.
 It is intended to control a relay.
 If you wire it to a free digital pin of the router (in my case D3), you can detect off-peak/peak period.

 ### force full power
-Support has been added to force full power on all loads.
+Support has been added to force full power on specific loads.
+Each load can be forced independantly from each other, start time and duration can be set individualy.

 In my variant, that's used to switch the heater one during off-peak period if not enough surplus has been routed during the day.
 Here, to optimize the behavior, a temp-sensor will be used to check the temperature of the water and decide to switch on or not during night.

 ### temperature sensor
 For the moment, just reading.
 It'll be used to optimize force full power, to make the right decision during night.